150 N compresses a spring by 0.2 m

 Determine spring stiffness (k) from applied force and displacement (Hooke’s law).

-For a linear spring, Hooke’s law states F = kΔx, where F is force, k is spring constant, and Δx is displacement from the rest position.
+For a linear spring, Hooke’s law states F = kΔx, where F is the applied force, k is the spring constant, and Δx is the displacement from the rest position.

 By entering force in newtons and displacement in meters, we compute k in newtons per meter (N/m), which is the standard SI unit for spring stiffness.